Abortion in Malawi: Methods

 Malawi's national PAC policy, like the WHO guidelines, promotes manual vacuum aspiration (MVA) over dilation and curettage (D&C).
-After a 1999 report that most hospitals only offered D&C, many hospitals implemented implemented an intervention program to increase use of MVA.
+After a 1999 report that most hospitals only offered D&C, many hospitals implemented an intervention program to increase use of MVA.
 Since 2003, the government has worked to expand and improve PAC.
 Since 2010, the use of MVA for PAC has been decreasing, and curettage is still used after early pregnancy loss.
 Treatment is impaired by a lack of equipment, resources, training, and staff.
 Although health providers are aware that MVA is safer, they may opt for D&C because MVA is more time-consuming, they do not always have functioning MVA equipment, or staff members are not trained in or encouraged to perform the method.
 Nurses are trained in MVA as they cannot perform D&C. Some doctors view D&C as their job and MVA as nurses' job.
 Training interventions have led to improvements in hospitals performing MVA.

 Misoprostol is approved to for treatment of postpartum bleeding and post-abortion care but is not commonly used to induce abortions.
 It is used to treat only 1.3% of incomplete abortions.
 Misoprostol is available at many hospitals, but sometimes faces shortages.
 Health providers are widely supportive of its use and encourage its availability for pregnancies terminated within twelve weeks.
 They view it as easier, faster, and less painful than MVA.

 However, some providers avoid the method, fearing the risk of failure and time to receive results.
 In central Malawi, most women who receive the treatment say the treatment was supportive and satisfactory and that they prefer it to surgical treatment.
 Some women have reported drug failure, sometimes after buying the drug from local pharmacies when it was unavailable at the hospital.

 As of 2015, the median cost of PAC is $40, and the cost of treatment with D&C is 29% higher than with MVA.
 Surgical treatment is required in 16% of cases but comprises 49% of costs.